DOC

 Good for the following occasions: Romantic Date, Out With Friends, Special & Splurgey

-Group/Private Party Details: Parties of up to 8 can be accommodated, and the entire restaurant is available to be rented out for private parties, call for more info.
+Group/Private Party Details: Parties of up to 8 can be accommodated, and the entire restaurant can be rented out for private parties, call for more info.

 Take-Out: No